Pujas & Rituals

 When: each day at full moon and new moon, 17.30 – 18.30

-Lead by: Barbara Klell, Manfred Klell, Silvia Freidinger
+Lead by: Barbara Klell, Manfred Klell, Silvia Freidinger, Tara Klell

 Medicine Buddha Puja